zopefoundation/Zope/docs/INSTALL.rst

 - Run the buildout

-You may need to replace the used Zope version used in the examples (4.0b6) with he one you actually want to install.
+You may need to replace the used Zope version used in the examples (4.0b6) with the one you actually want to install.

 On Linux, this can be done as follows::